 Some factors which may impact whether or not the conduct was child abuse, and if so, how strong the case against you may be are: the age of the child, whether any older children were left to supervise younger children, how long the child was left in the car, the weather, whether the car was left running with the air conditioning/heat on to maintain an appropriate temperature, and whether the car was visible from where you were.

-Attorney Diego has successfully obtained dismissal, deferred prosecutions, and deferred judgements for numerous individuals charged with child abuse based on leaving their children unattended in a car.
+Attorney Diego has successfully obtained dismissal, deferred prosecutions, and deferred judgments for numerous individuals charged with child abuse based on leaving their children unattended in a car.

 Hire an Experienced Child Abuse Defense Lawyer Today